keelancook/missions-center/for-faculty/mission-trips-faculty/professor-faq.md

    * Students who are interested in going submit an application on our website.
 Students who complete our application first are given spots.
 Students must be in good standing both academically and financially before being approved for the roster.
 Students must also be at least 18 years old to apply for a mission trip.

 ### What about injuries and medical assistance while we are in-country?
    * Before going to your destination, it is up to you to find medical assistance and care.
-You should know ahead of time where students who are injured can go and what the best method of treatment is.
+You should know ahead of time where students who are injured can go and what is the best method for treatment.
 Local workers may know where injured students may go.
-Asking those questions to people in-country is a great idea.
+Asking those in-country is a great idea.
 Plan and ensure all students understand the health risks and bring the medicines needed.
 The CGCS purchases volunteer travel insurance for every student and leader that covers the trip’s duration.

 ### How many students will there be per leader?
    * The number is up to you as a professor.
 Ideally, 8 to 12 students are appropriate.
 It also depends on how many students the ground missionaries can handle in their location.

 ### Will I have access to an interpreter, or will I need to arrange this if people cannot speak English?
 Should we even go to a location like this?
    * Arranging for an interpreter will be up to the professor.
 The CGCS will not arrange this for you.
+Ask your field partners what they recommend.
 Going to a location that needs an interpreter is a possibility.
 The need for an interpreter will depend on what strategies you are implementing while on the trip.
 You might want to rethink your strategy if students will be doing door-to-door or street evangelism where English is unknown.

 ## Preparation Questions

 ---

 ### How do I suggest a mission trip to the CGCS?
-   * To suggest a trip to the CGCS, you must submit a trip prospectus form.
+   * To suggest a trip to the CGCS, you must submit a trip proposal form.
 You may also reach out to our director, Keelan Cook, or our associate director, Walter Bowen.
-You can find the initial trip prospectus form **[by clicking here](https://www.thecgcs.org/prospectus/){:target="_blank"}**.
+You can find the initial trip proposal form **[by clicking here](https://www.thecgcs.org/proposal/){:target="_blank"}**.

 ### What are the requirements to lead a Southeastern mission trip?
    * To lead a trip, you must be a faculty member.
 An adjunct faculty member can lead a trip, but a staff member cannot.
 If a staff member is also a faculty member, they can lead a trip.

-### When is the initial mission trip prospectus due?
+### When is the initial mission trip proposals due?
-   * The initial mission trip prospectus is due **one year** before the trip's projected departure date.
+   * The initial mission trip proposal is due **one year** before the trip's projected departure date.

-### How do I access the initial mission trip prospectus?
+### How do I access the initial mission trip proposal?
-   * Again, you can find the initial trip prospectus **[by clicking here](https://www.thecgcs.org/prospectus/){:target="_blank"}**.
+   * Again, you can find the initial trip proposal **[by clicking here](https://www.thecgcs.org/proposal/){:target="_blank"}**.

 ### When is the detailed mission trip prospectus due?
    * The detailed mission trip prospectus is due four months before the trip’s projected departure date.

 ### How do I access the detailed mission trip prospectus?
-   * Again, you can find the detailed trip prospectus form by [clicking here.](https://www.thecgcs.org/15742-2/){:target="_blank"}
+   * Again, you can find the detailed trip prospectus form **[by clicking here.](https://www.thecgcs.org/detailed-prospectus/){:target="_blank"}**

-### Do we need to turn in a new trip prospectus every year if we want to make the same trip again?
+### Do we need to turn in a new trip proposal every year if we want to make the same trip again?
-   * Yes, an initial trip prospectus will be due every year because cost estimates fluctuate yearly.
-This prospectus will help us get a better idea as we estimate the total budget for mission trips.
-You will also need to submit the detailed trip prospectus with itemized costs four months prior to the leave date.
+   * Yes, an initial trip proposal will be due every year because cost estimates fluctuate yearly.
+This proposal will help us get a better idea as we estimate the total budget for mission trips.
+You will also need to submit the detailed trip prospectus with itemized costs, ministry schedule, and your syllabus four months prior to the departure date.

 ### What classroom materials do I need to prepare for a mission trip?
    * Professors are not necessarily responsible for daily lectures on missions and evangelism.
 However, you are encouraged to provide teaching during the course as it relates to missions, evangelism, the particular context of the trip, contextualization, etc.
    * You also need to prepare a class syllabus, including required reading and assignments.
    * Here is an **[example PDF syllabus](/files/Mission%20Trip%20Syllabus%20Template.pdf){:target="_blank"}**.
 If you want a Word Document version, **[click here](/mission-trips/syllabus-template.html){:target="_blank"}**.

-### Is there any help in reserving airfare/hotels/etc.?
+### Is there any help reserving airfare/hotels/etc.?
 Or will I need to do this on my own?
    * The CGCS will book airfare and travel insurance for you.
-You will be responsible for arranging local transportation, housing, and schedules while on the ground.
-The CGCS will provide payment for the logistics that you find and secure.
+You will be responsible for arranging local transportation, housing, and schedule while on the ground.
+The CGCS will provide payment for the logistics that you find and secure lodging.

 ### How long before a mission trip do I need to propose said trip?
 Six months?
 One year?
 Two years?
-   * As mentioned above, you must submit a mission trip on the prospectus **one year** before the trip’s proposed departure.
-You may not know all the information about your logistics this early, but you will need to get the initial prospectus in so that it is on record for planning.
+   * As mentioned above, you must submit a mission trip on the proposal **one year** before the trip’s departure.
+You may not know all the information about your logistics this early, but you will need to get the initial proposal in so that it is on record for planning.
-   * The detailed prospectus, including updated costs, is due **four months** prior to the trip.
+   * The detailed prospectus, including updated costs, itinerary, and course syllabus is due **four months** prior to the trip.

 ### What are the requirements for visas?
    * Some countries require visas before entering a country, while others allow you to get visas at the gate.
 You need to have researched this beforehand and know what it takes to enter the country you will visit.
+   * Some of the students going on the trip may not be U.S. citizens.
+The destination may have different visa requirements for other nationalities.
+The CGCS will notify the international student and trip leader if there are different expectations pertaining to visas.

 ### As I begin planning a trip, what kind of things do I need to research?
    * You need to research local partnerships and culture.
 To adequately do cross-cultural missions, you must know the area where you are ministering and the culture in which you will be engaging.
       * You also need to research airfare, housing, food costs, local transportation, immunization needs, accessible healthcare in case of injury, and safety advisories.
+      * You might want to ask your field partners for their recommendations.
-   * The associated costs will need to be submitted on the trip prospectus before a trip can be approved.
+   * The associated costs will need to be submitted on the trip proposal before a trip can be approved.

 ### Do I need to lead a devotional every morning for students?
 Or will students do this?
    * The students need to have some sort of personal time with the Lord.
-You can make this personal time a requirement and put it into your trip schedule.
+You can make this personal time a requirement and put this into your trip schedule.
 You can also choose to have group devotionals in the morning after this time if you feel like you can fit that into your schedule.
 You can lead a devotional or have a student lead the short devotional; it is up to you.
 We encourage group prayer time before going out for the day, seeking the Lord’s guidance and aid in your endeavors.

 ### What guidelines do I need to follow when creating the trip?
    * The trip creation guidelines are in the FAQ section and the **[Trip Expectations](/for-faculty/mission-trips-faculty/professor-expectations.html){:target="_blank"}**.
 Also, please follow any SEBTS guidelines for course requirements.

 ### What guidelines do I need to follow while on the trip?
    * During the trip, you will represent yourselves, the Lord, and SEBTS.
 While on the field, you must follow covenantal guidelines in the BFM 2000, the Student Handbook, and any other documents you are expected to uphold while serving as a professor.
 Just because you are out of the country does not mean your expectations change.
-They are the same as when you are on campus.
+They are the same as while you are on campus.
 An additional expectation on a mission trip is that you invest in the students on the trip, desiring to see them stretched in new ways and encouraging them to take steps of faith.

 ### What expectations do we have for students?
    * We expect students to be heavy participants on the trip.
 They should not be lackadaisical or apathetic.
 They are to be involved every step of the way.
 Students must also complete all course-related materials, attend a pre-trip briefing, and write a donor thank you letter.
 You can find other expectations **[by clicking here](/for-students/mission-trips/student-expectations.html){:target="_blank"}**.